Section A: Overview

 10. Accuracy of Data and Keeping Data Up To Date

 The Company shall ensure that all personal data collected and processed is kept accurate and up-to-date.
-The accuracy of data shall be checked when it is collected and at monthly intervals thereafter.
+The accuracy of data shall be checked when it is collected and at regular intervals thereafter.
 Where any inaccurate or out-of-date data is found, all reasonable steps will be taken without delay to amend or erase that data, as appropriate.

 11. Timely Processing